-While visiting my grandparents in my early 20s, Grandma boiled up some of her “West Virginia potatoes” for dinner.
-When I took my first bite, I immediately tasted the difference and for the first time, after all those years of teasing and hauling pounds of potatoes from West Virginia to Ohio, I knew what was special about the “West Virginia Potato.”
-But could it really be that simple?
+While visiting my grandparents in my early 20s, Grandma boiled up her “West Virginia potatoes” for dinner.
+As we sat down at the table, my Uncle Eric made one of the usual jokes about it so the subject was fresh in my thoughts when I took my first bite and immediately tasted the difference.
+For the first time, after all the years of teasing and hauling pounds of potatoes from West Virginia to Ohio, I knew what was special about the “West Virginia Potato.”